-d) CASE TTF-33, no documentation of catch share
+d) CASE TTF-33, no documentation of catch sharing

-Information presented at the 37^{th} meeting of the Permanent Working Group on Tuna Tracking and at the 59^{th} meeting of the International Review Panel.
+Information presented at the 37th meeting of the Permanent Working Group on Tuna Tracking and at the 59th meeting of the International Review Panel.

 Two vessels of different flags, both with an observer aboard, shared the catch from a set, but this was not documented in either observer's records or on a TTF.
 The event was recorded in the logbooks of both vessels.
-In June 2016 the Secretariat informed the national authorities of both vessels, and the observers were questioned by staff of their respective programs.
+In June 2016, the Secretariat informed the national authorities of both vessels, and the observers were questioned by staff of their respective programs.
 One observer said that a vessel officer asked him not to document the event to avoid problems with the owner of the vessel, but that there was no intimidation or attempted bribe, while the other observer denied that the event occurred.

-At the date of preparation of this report, the Secretariat has received no response from either national authority.
-Both observers have been suspended, while the investigation by the competent authorities is pending, and both TTFs were declared invalid.
+In February 2017, the Secretariat received a response from one vessel's national authority informing that this case is still under investigation.
+No response has been received from the second vessel's national authority.
+Both observers have been suspended while the investigation by the competent authorities is pending, and both TTFs were declared invalid.

-e) CASE TTF-34, no documentation of catch share
+e) CASE TTF-34, no documentation of catch sharing